If your question does not appear in this list, please contact us at email@example.com or call 1-800-789-2611, and we will happily assist you.

 Where can I give?

 You may designate your contribution to any of GW's schools, programs, libraries, special initiatives, scholarship funds, or endowments.
-If you would like help in matching your interests to a gift program, please look over our giving opportunities, or call us at 1-800-789-2611.
+If you would like help in matching your interests to an area of support, visit the My Interest page, or call us at 1-800-789-2611.

 - What are the minimum endowment levels to establish and name an endowed fund?